KSCU-radio/kscu-site/content/blog/acid-pauli-public-works/index.md

 showEdit: false
 showPagination: false
 ---
+{{< alert >}}

-_Disclaimer: KSCU was provided with media tickets to this event in exchange for a review.
-This exchange had no stipulations about content of the review itself, and this is our honest and unbiased experience._
+Disclaimer: KSCU was provided with media tickets to this event in exchange for a review.
+This exchange had no stipulations about content of the review itself, and this is our honest and unbiased experience.
+{{< /alert >}}

 Heading up to San Fransisco, I wasn’t sure what to expect from Acid Pauli preforming for the final night of Public Works’ 12th Anniversary celebration.
 The last set I had been to was James Ruskin, also at Public Works, so I knew the venue, but did not know Acid Pauli himself well, with most of my exposure to him being his legendary [Tulum Boiler Room](https://youtu.be/EfZu4BCi644).